rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 an outbound call)!

 Everything inside of the `${}` characters is a variable reference.
-Asterisk has several pre-defined ‘channel variables' which are always accessible.
+Asterisk has several pre-defined 'channel variables' which are always accessible.
 In our `Dial()` code, we reference the `${EXTEN}` channel variable, which contains the number that was dialed and pattern matched.
 If we dialed the number 18002223333, then `${EXTEN}` would expand to 18002223333.